spencertipping/ni/doc/binary.md

 # Binary decoding
 ni's row transform operators won't work on binary data because they seek to the nearest newline.
-If you want to parse binary data, you should use the `b` operator, which does block reads and provides a byte cursor.
+If you want to parse binary data you should use the `b` operator, which does block reads and provides a byte cursor.

 ## Generating binary data